M&A Community logo

 The seller can wait for the buyer to contact them or initiate contact.

-For this, the seller usually prepares a list of ideal buyers and contacts that fit best.
+For this, the seller usually prepares a list of ideal buyers and contacts who best fit the criteria.
 When being contacted, it’s also recommended to be strategic about selecting potential acquirers.
-Showing interest in all propositions might be a waste of time and effort, that’s why it’s better to consider only the best fits.
+Evaluating all inbound interest may be inefficient, that’s why it’s better to consider only the best fits.

 4. Receiving bids and meeting interested prospective buyers

-After the initial contact has been made and potential buyers have reviewed the seller’s materials, the target company starts receiving bids.
+After initial contact and potential buyers have reviewed the seller’s materials, the target company begins receiving bids.
 At this stage, it’s important not to settle for the first offer, and sellers need to be conscious about what they share with potential buyers.

-The seller conducts management meetings with the most interested and interesting bidders and discusses the offerings and buyers’ intents.
+The seller conducts management meetings with the most interested and best-qualified bidders to discuss their offers and strategic intentions.

 5. Receiving the LOI